-Once it matures, it doesn’t need a lot of maintenance and can withstand both dry and moist soil conditions.
+After it settles down, it doesn’t need a lot of maintenance and can withstand both dry and moist soil conditions.
 It can even survive urban areas, making it a good choice for homesteaders in city dwellings.

-Contrary to its name, catmints don’t attract cats like catnip does.
+Contrary to its name, catmints don’t attract cats as catnip does.
 It also boasts of a long blooming period lasting from early summer to late fall.

 It also looks attractive during wintertime, the time it graces gardeners with its silvery foliage.

-Here are five plant suggestions from Garden Answer to add beauty to your garden this winter:
+Here are five cold weather plants from Garden Answer to add beauty to your garden this winter: